surpriselizard/LifeScheduler/README.md

-# ReminderProjectWPF
 A port of my previous Reminder Project but now in WPF instead of the console.

-This project will let you store reminders that have a name, desription, and date due.
-You will also be able to view your reminders by themselves or display the reminders in the week ahead or even the reminders in the current month.
+This project will let you store reminders that have a name, description, and date.
+You will be able to see your reminders in the current week, previous week, or next week.

-As said before this project is a new version of a previous project where it was only in the console.
-Now there are a number of menus and popups so it will be much more user friendly, better looking, more functional, and hopefully more features!

-(UPDATE)
-I have made a the project without uploading it to github.
-This will now be archived, I will likely upload the finished version in the future.
+As opposed to the console version of this project, there is a GUI that makes for a easier, and more streamlined experinece.

+This project was renamed from ReminderProjectWPF to LifeScheduler to better fit the vision of the project while aslo being less technical